The Consortium's Virtual Drive-In and Annual Business Meeting

 2025 Schedule

-Liz Elsen (she/her), Petey Peterson (he/him), and two other featured panelists
+Liz Elsen (they/she), Petey Peterson (he/him), and one other featured panelist

 For many Queer and Trans (QT) resource professionals, entry into this work is through a lens of advocacy.
 It is also true that the history of this profession is a legacy of activism.
 Anti-DEI state and federal government legislation has impacted our work, members, and Centers.
 As a result of anti-DEI initiatives, all of the panellists have lost their jobs in a variety of institutions, states, and contexts.
 This panel discussion features QT professionals subjected to sudden job loss levels at their respective institutions.
 They will offer insights on their experiences of unexpected and underserved job loss, healing from that trauma, and advice for those facing the same experience.